 The ‘Noisy’ is an unusual 4 piece whistle made up of the knop, two sides ( round like coins design ) and one piece which is made from the barrel and mouthpiece overlay.
 So rather than the top of the mouthpiece being separately attached – it is a fold over.
 This appears at first glance to be a DeCourcy patented design.
 Perhaps it was adapted, but in a several ways it denies being his work .
 Let’s look closer…

 First look at the sides and the attachment points of the mouthpiece …

-Note the picture on the left shows the fold over point and the right the actual attachment edge.
+Note the picture on the top shows the fold over point and the bottom the actual attachment edge.
 This looks to be DeCourcy’s work.
 Yet, further investigation belies that notion.
 The knop is very smooth and does not look like any of his work previous knops.